-NCERT Class 9 Science Chapter 3 Atoms and Molecules Intext Questions (Solved)
+Class 9 Science Atoms and Molecules Intext Questions and Answers

 Question 1: In a reaction 5.3 g of sodium carbonate reacted with 6 g of ethanoic acid.
 The products were 2.2 g of carbon dioxide, 0.9g water and 8.2 g of sodium ethanoate.
 Show that these observations are in agreement with the law of conservation of mass.